zalenix/portaldocs/portal-sdk/templates/top-extensions-create.md

 ## Getting Started

+**NOTE**: In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory, and  `<dirParent>`  is the `SamplesExtension\` directory, based on where the samples were installed when the developer set up the SDK.

-Download the most recent Portal SDK from [http://aka.ms/portalfx/downloads](http://aka.ms/portalfx/downloads) to access a Sample create.
+The  most recent Portal SDK located at [http://aka.ms/portalfx/downloads](http://aka.ms/portalfx/downloads) contains a sample create in `<dir>/Client/V2/Create/Engine/CreateArmEngineBlade.ts`.
 This sample uses NoPDL and includes three essential tabs and two optional tabs.
 All the styling and validation patterns are included and can be easily augmented to meet your needs.
 The remainder of this document is intended to help you understand the key design principles and create a consistent experience.

 ## Design Principles